 To qualify for the credits, you must pay postsecondary tuition and fees for yourself, your spouse or your dependent.
 The credit may be claimed by the parent or the student, but not by both.
 If the student was claimed as a dependent, he or she cannot file for the credit.

-You also cannot claim credits for a student named as a dependent on your tax return if you already used the tuition and fees adjustment for that same student.
+You also cannot claim credits for a student named as a dependent on your tax return if you already used the tuition and fees deduction for that same student.
 But you can claim the credits even if you received a distribution from a Coverdell Education Savings Account or a qualified tuition program.
 Just make sure you don't use Coverdell or tuition account money to pay for the expenses you use to claim an education credit.

 If a student meets the requirements for the American opportunity credit and the lifetime learning credit, you must pick which to claim.
 You cannot take both for the same student in the same year.